dispetx/pdpi/README.md

 changes aproximatelly once a day and such changes are reflected in the ip repository.

+# Junk

+The rest of this document is assumed to be junk.

 ```coq
 (* Import necessary modules for sets and basic types *)
 Require Import Coq.Sets.Ensembles.